 The interior ministry estimates some 42,000 migrants have landed in Italy this year — triple the number from 2012 — usually on fishing boats from north Africa.

 Most of the latest arrivals are from Eritrea, Somalia and Syria but there are also migrants from Afghanistan, Egypt, Tunisia and many parts of sub-Saharan Africa.

 Up to 600 migrants — mostly from Eritrea and Syria — drowned in two shipwrecks within days off Lampedusa, Italy's southernmost territory.

 Survivors of one of the shipwrecks are still being housed at the Lampedusa centre as they are witnesses in the criminal investigation into the shipwreck.

-Out of the total of 200 migrants at the centre, 100 were flown out to the Italian mainland on Tuesday and another group was to be transferred later in the day.
+Out of the total of 200 migrants at the centre, 100 were flown out to the Italian mainland and another group was to be transferred later in the day.

 Conditions at Lampedusa came under the spotlight this month when a secretly-shot video showing a queue of naked migrants being disinfected caused outrage.